piyushsachdeva/CKA-2024/Resources/Day07/task.md

     name: redis

 ```
-**Please remember to include references to the video in your blog and any documentation you follow.**

 2. **Share your learnings**: Document your key takeaways and insights in a blog post and social media update
 3. **Make it public**: Share what you learn publicly on LinkedIn or Twitter.
    - **Tag us and use the hashtag**: Include the following in your post: